BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 146 ---

-L 12/146 EN Official Journal of the European Union 17.1.2015

 (c) all material quantifiable risks identified by the risk management system which are within the scope of the internal model are covered by the internal model;